Skip to content

 The Problem with High Nutrient Loads

 When your pond has a balanced ecosystem, the good bacteria in the pond can break down light debris that naturally occurs, like fish waste.
 The bacteria turn the debris into food for the aquatic plants or into harmless gases that escape the water when it aerates.
 When there's more debris than the bacteria can break down, it starts to settle to the bottom of the pond and decay, where the harmful bacteria turn it into nitrogen and phosphates.
-These high nutrient loads harm water quality, fish health, and decrease the oxygen level in the pond.
+These high nutrient loads harm water quality, fish health, and decrease the overall oxygen level in the pond.

 Once fall becomes winter and it's time to close down your pond, it must be as clean and debris-free as possible.
-The bacteria are less active in the winter and do not break down debris as efficiently.
+The bacteria are less active in the winter and do not break down debris efficiently.
 The poor water quality makes it easier for fish to get sick, as their immune systems are already weakened.
 When you reopen your pond, high nutrient loads in fall create the perfect conditions for spring algae blooms.

 Pond Sludge